 What stands out about Yale Medicine’s approach to gestational surrogacy?

-The Yale Fertility Center’s Third Party Reproductive Program offers state-of-the art treatment and have successfully facilitated parenthood to many through assisted reproduction.
+The Yale Fertility Center’s Third Party Reproductive Program offers state-of-the art treatment and has successfully helped many through assisted reproduction.

 “Our patient-centered approach is aimed at making this medically complex procedure a smooth and easy one for our patients,” Dr. Seli says.